15 Prettiest Hotels and Bastides in Provence (South of France)

 If you are planning a larger trip through the Provencal region of France, you can find all of the details of how to spend your time in our Provence Travel Guide (Luberon), see which village we think is the prettiest in this post, and find our full review of Le Galinier in this post.

-If you’re planning a larger trip through the South of France, including the French Riviera, then be sure to check out our roundup of Airbnb rentals in the South of France, and our favorite hotels in the French Riviera.
+If you’re planning a larger trip through the South of France, including the French Riviera, then be sure to check out our French Riviera Travel Guide, our roundup of Airbnb rentals in the South of France, and our favorite hotels in the French Riviera.

 FOLLOW ALONG

 For all of our live travel content and behind-the-scenes, be sure to follow us on social media.
-You’ll get to see what our life looks like as expats in Paris and get to virtually come along with us whenever we are exploring somewhere new.
+You’ll get to see what our life looks like as expats and virtually come along with us whenever we are exploring somewhere new.